mvysny/photocloud-frame-slideshow/docs/faq.md

 SFTP stands for Secure File Transfer Protocol, works over SSH, and without it, SSH can not transfer files.
 Please make sure SFTP is enabled on your server.

+## Synology Diskstation & DLNA

+Some users received "Synology DS218j DS218j 6.2-25556 does not provide content directory and is thus not browsable for photos" when accessing Synology Diskstation via DLNA.
+The problem is that Synology doesn't offer the `urn:schemas-upnp-org:service:ContentDirectory:*`
+DLNA service which is required for photo browsing.
+If you know another DLNA way of retrieving photos, please [open a ticket](https://github.com/mvysny/photocloud-frame-slideshow/issues) and let me know.

+Known workaround is to access your photos over SSH instead; please make sure to also enable SFTP as discussed above.